×

 What is a typical expat home or apartment like in Luanda?

 "Expat homes and apartments in Luanda are typically luxurious and modern, with amenities such as air conditioning, swimming pools, and private gardens.
 Many expat homes and apartments are located in the city's affluent neighborhoods, such as Talatona and Cazenga, and offer stunning views of the Atlantic Ocean.
 Expat homes and apartments in Luanda are often equipped with the latest technology, such as high-speed internet and satellite television.
-Security is also a priority for expats in Luanda, with many homes and apartments featuring 24-hour security guards and surveillance cameras," remarked one in Luanda.
+Security is also a priority for expats in Luanda, with many homes and apartments featuring 24-hour security guards and surveillance cameras," said a person living in Luanda.

 What is the average cost of housing in Luanda?